 Our aim is to resolve your complaint as quickly as we can.
 To help us do this, please provide the following information:

 - A description of your concerns or issue

 - What you would like us to do to rectify the problem

 - A phone number and the best time to contact you

 - Your member number and any other details you think are important

 What happens after I’ve made a complaint?

-Once you’ve made a complaint, we’ll aim to contact you within 24 hours.
+Once you’ve made a complaint, we’ll aim to contact you by the end of the next working day.
 We’ll confirm that we’re looking into your complaint, and we’ll let you know when you can expect a response.

 We’ll also give you a complaint reference number so we can quickly find your record.